JackChen-seu/JunkaiChen/_includes/services.md

 ## Mics

 <p>In my free time, I like to read, listen to music, watch movies, photography.
-You can find my recommendations for books, movies, and music <a href="https://www.douban.com/people/242359798/?_i=83910490hOB8I_,83912300hOB8I_">here</a>.
+You can find my recommendations <a href="https://www.douban.com/people/242359798/?_i=83910490hOB8I_,83912300hOB8I_">here</a>.

-<p>Meanwhile, I am deeply interested in machine consciousness and cognitive science.
+<p>Meanwhile, I am deeply interested in <strong>machine consciousness</strong> and <strong>cognitive science</strong>.
 If you share the same interests, feel free to contact me for discussion.